offEVO/To-Do-listV2-Windowns-11-styled-GUI/Code of Conduct.md

 modify, and distribute the code, If you want to use my code for commercial use, please let me know at "nelsonbazzard@gmail.com" and we can discuss that matter in greater detail for commercial purposes.
 It's important to note that enforcing stringent behavioral guidelines can pose challenges, particularly given the public nature of the repository.
-The README file provides explicit information about the terms of usage.
 While I lack the means to prohibit usage, I trust that users will adhere to the stipulated terms.
-However, as a 15-year-old coding enthusiast, I acknowledge the complexity of legal matters.
+However, as a newer member of the coding community, I acknowledge the complexity of legal matters.
 For comprehensive guidance or in the face of significant concerns, consulting with a legal professional or seeking advice from a trusted